Allie-98/Homework1/README.md

 (you can change the values in data)

 -We have added a record of the robot changing its configuration.
-To rewatch the record, we write on terminal this command:
+To rewatch the record,unzip the bag_files folder and write on terminal this command:

 $ros2 launch arm_gazebo arm_gazebo.launch.py